-Mountain Lion attack 'very, very vicious;' Mother's bravery saves 5-year-old
+Mountain lion attack 'very, very vicious;' Mother's bravery saves 5-year-old

-REDWOOD CITY -- A 5-year-old boy, who raced ahead of his mother and grandfather on a rural trail, was back at home Wednesday morning, recovering from his wounds suffered in a vicious mountain lion attack in San Mateo County.
+REDWOOD CITY -- A 5-year-old boy, who raced ahead of his mother and grandfather on a rural trail, was back at home Wednesday morning recovering from wounds suffered in a "vicious" mountain lion attack in San Mateo County.

 Capt.
-Patrick Foy from state's Department of Fish and Wildlife didn't mince words when it came to the violence of the attack in the 1000 block of Tunitas Creek Rd. near the family's farm in Half Moon Bay at around 6:50 p.m.
+Patrick Foy from the California Department of Fish and Wildlife (CDFW) didn't mince words when it came to the violence of the attack in the 1000 block of Tunitas Creek Rd. near the family's farm in Half Moon Bay at around 6:50 p.m.
 Tuesday.

 "The attack was very, very vicious in nature," he told the San Francisco Chronicle.